Accommodations vs Modifications: What Teachers Need to KnowAccommodations vs modifications in education classroom comparison

 So, back to Leo and the lab report.
 Leo's IEP says he has a specific learning disability in written expression.
 This means he struggles with the physical act of writing, organisation, and expression of ideas in written form.
 His IEP allows for accommodations in all subjects.

-The accommodation would be: Leo completes the lab report using speech-to-text software, dictating his hypothesis, procedure, and conclusion to his computer while his classmates write theirs by hand.
+The accommodation would be: Leo uses speech-to-text software to complete his lab report.
+He dictates his hypothesis, procedure, and conclusion to his computer whilst his classmates write by hand.
 He is still required to have a clear hypothesis, describe his procedure, and draw accurate conclusions.
 He's graded on the same rubric.
 This is an accommodation because the barrier (writing) is removed, but the standard (scientific communication) remains.

 The modification would be: Leo submits four bullet points instead of three paragraphs.
 This lowers the standard of written expression itself, which was the whole point of the lab report.
 Unless Leo's IEP explicitly includes a modification in science, this is not permitted.